epfl-ada/ada-2021-project-adamandeve/README.md

 * writing of the Data Story  : Kseniia
 * Presentation of notebook: Fanny
 * update of the ReadME file :  Justine
-* cleaning of the code : Justine, Fanny, Filippo, Kseniia
+* cleaning of the code : Justine, Fanny